+11 Function pri(v)

-11 Function pri(v)12 | if $v = \text{null then return } \infty \text{ else return } v.p$ of a node c finished contracting, we trigger c to start contracting immediately.
+if $v = \text{null then return } \infty \text{ else return } v.p$ to run asynchronously.
+The key idea is that, instead of checking all element for readiness in each round, as long as two children of a node c finished contracting, we trigger c to start contracting immediately.
 The child of c that finished later is responsible for take over c, and thus can start immediately.
 In particular, in the algorithm, a parallel-for loop (Line 3) generates n tasks (threads) each for a node in the list.
-The loop can be implemented by binary forking for log2 n levels.
+The loop can be implemented by binary forking for $\log_2 n$ levels.
 Only leaf nodes start the execution, and non-leaf nodes quit immediately (Line 5.
 These leaves will splice themselves out (Line 7), and then try to move upward and splice its parent (Line 8).
 We note that a node c cannot be contracted until both of its children have been spliced out.
 Thus we make the child of c that finishes its splicing later to take over c.
-This is achieved by letting the two children compete through Test-And-Set the flag field in c (Line 9).
+This is achieved by letting the two children compete through Test-and-Set the flag field in c (Line 9).
 Whichever arrives later takes over and contracts the parent c' (Line 10), and the first one simply terminates its computation (Line 9) and let the second one to take continuation.
 As an example in Figure 1, the threads for nodes 1 and 2 will both try to work on node 5 after they finish their first splicings.
 They will both attempt to Test-and-Set the flag of node 5.
 The one coming first succeeds and terminates, and the later one will fail and continue splicing node 5.
 We initialize the flag for each node to be 0, except for those with 0 or 1 child (Line 2), for which we set flag directly to 1 (they do not need to wait for two children).